matthewoden/treat-wounds/README.md

 ## Not planned for support:
 - any feats/abilities that are other-player-oriented.
 For example, if the rules say "when someone treats your wounds"?
 Then that player can manage their one-off bonuses.
-   - Supporting these will add options that
+   - Supporting these will add options will only add clutter to the UI, and make selecting the right UI options from roll to roll.
+(We'd need to store per-player settings or something.
+Out of scope for now)
 - transposable compliance/right hand blood.
 These do damage to you, and aren't something that will be done repeatedly.